-- Enable judges to require GPS monitoring of domestic abusers who are subject of a restraining order
+- enable judges to require GPS monitoring of domestic abusers who are subject of a restraining order;

-- Enable victims of abuse to better gauge their risk of being re-assaulted or killed
+- enable victims of abuse to better gauge their risk of being re-assaulted or killed.

 Parks & Recreation

-- Encouraging doctors to prescribe outdoor exercised through the Parks Prescription (Parks Rx) program
+- encouraging doctors to prescribe outdoor exercised through the Parks Prescription (Parks Rx) program;

-As a parent, Kara has worked to protect families by passing policies that:
+As a parent, Kara has worked to protect families by passing policies

-- That has saved hundreds of lives by putting opioid antidotes in the hands of first responders use during suspected overdoses, training lay persons to use the antidote and follow-up with addicts who are saved to get them into treatment
+- that has saved hundreds of lives by putting opioid antidotes in the hands of first responders use during suspected overdoses, training lay persons to use the antidote and follow-up with addicts who are saved to get them into treatment;

-- That increase background checks at daycare centers
+- that increase background checks at daycare centers;

-- That will keep guns out of the hands of individuals deemed to be a threat to themselves or others
+- that will keep guns out of the hands of individuals deemed to be a threat to themselves or others.

 Born in Port Jefferson, raised in Stony Brook and now raising her family in Setauket, Kara cares deeply about our community.
-Prior to her election, Kara served as President of the Civic Association of the Setauket's and Stony Brook, a role that highlighted her passion for public service and earned her the Village Times Herald’s 2009 “Civic Woman of the Year” distinction.
+Prior to her election, Kara served as President of the Civic Association of the Setaukets and Stony Brook, a role that highlighted her passion for public service and earned her the Village Times Herald’s 2009 “Civic Woman of the Year” distinction.